cyberbotics/webots-doc/reference/worldinfo.md

 an amount proportional to CFM times the restoring force that is needed to enforce the constraint (see ODE documentation for more details).
 - The `physics` field refers to a physics plugin which allows the user to program custom physics effects using the ODE API.
-See   for a description on how to set up a physics plugin.
+See [this chapter](physics-plugin.md#physics-plugin)  for a description on how to set up a physics plugin.
 This is especially useful for modeling hydrodynamic forces, wind, non-uniform friction, etc.
 - The `basicTimeStep` field defines the duration of the simulation step executed by Webots.
 It is a floating point value expressed in milliseconds.
 The minimum